JoshyJosh/JsVisualizer/README.md

 This is a visualizer based on the mozilla voice-change-o-matic http://mdn.github.io/voice-change-o-matic/

-The visualizer should be a full screen projection that works in any modern browser.
+The visualizer should be a full screen projection that currently works in Firefox only (working on chrome, tests needed for other browsers).

 Current stage is just a (slightly worse) copy of the original, because I wanted to reverse engineer it a bit.

-Currently the visualizer is on fullscreen, the options are accessible with the up and down arrows.
+Currently the visualizer is on fullscreen, the options are accessible with the UP and DOWN arrows.

-Mute works with a delay.
-Think its something to do with buffer, checking it with next iteration.
-Has buggy mute unmute toggle.

 TODO:

+-*MAJOR TODO* getUserMedia not working for chrome browsers (haven't tested safari) am looking into ways to fix it without modernizr (gotta learn right?)

 -improved UI (top center Mozilla mic icon might be a problem)